Who emerge as the real winners from the bloody Nagorno-Karabakh conflict?

 Al-Monitor referred to local news reports as stating that the Armenian military has lost about 100 main battle tanks, some 50 armoured combat vehicles and personnel carriers, about 70 howitzers, 60 multiple launch rocket systems, about 20 air defence systems and more than 400 trucks since September 27.

 The Azerbaijani forces, the reports indicate, have lost 20 tanks, about 10 howitzers and multiple launch rocket systems, nearly 50 trucks and about 20 drones.
-The figures, based on corroborative footage and photographs, suggest the Armenian army has lost nearly 35% of its inventory in terms of tanks, artillery and trucks.
-As for the death toll, local sources put Armenia’s losses at up to 5,000, or around 10% its standing army.
+The figures, based on corroborative footage and photographs, suggest the Armenian army has seen the destruction of nearly 35% of its inventory in terms of tanks, artillery and trucks.

+As for obtaining more information on the death toll, local sources put Armenia’s losses at up to 5,000, or around 10% its standing army.
 Azerbaijan, meanwhile, has lost about 1,200 men, but that’s according to official statements.
 As the war progressed, the Armenian side was claiming the Azerbaijani armed forces death toll was much higher.

 Will Turkey and its president Recep Tayyip Erdogan be satisfied with the outcome?